How Memory Foam is Created

 Nozzles which deliver the mix are positioned at the top of an incline where they uniformly pour the

-mixture onto a plastic lined conveyer belt that is approximately 7 feet wide with raised sides.
+mixture onto a plastic lined conveyor belt that is approximately 7 feet wide with raised sides.

-The sides of the conveyer can be adjusted to roughly 48” high.
-As the foam travels along the conveyer,
+The sides of the conveyor can be adjusted to roughly 48” high.
+As the foam travels along the conveyor,

 it undergoes a chemical reaction which raises the temperature of the liquid to over 140 degrees and causes